Pallav1M/SQLProject-MavenFuzzyFactory/README.md

 Analyzing the impact that bid changes have on your ranking in the auctions, and the volume of customers driven to your site.

+<strong>Business Concept - Analyzing Top Website Content </strong>

+Common Use Cases <br/>
+Finding the most viewed pages that customers view on your site.
+Identifying the most common entry pages to your website.
+For most viewed pages and most common entry pages, understanding how those pages perform for your business objectives.

+<strong> Landing Page Performnace and Testing </strong>

+It is about understanding the performance of your key landing pages and testing to improve the results.

+Common Use Cases <br/>
+Identifying top opportunities for landing pages - high volume pages with higher than expected bounce rates or low conversion rates
+Setting up A/B experiments on live traffic to see if you can improve your bounce rates and conversion rates.
+Analyze test results and making recommendations on which version of landing pages you should use going forward.